When Efficiency meets Equity in Congestion Pricing and Revenue Refunding Schemes: Discussion

 \section{Discussion}

 A core tenet of sustainable transportation entails achieving a balance between \emph{economic}, \emph{equity} and \emph{environmental} goals~\cite{hall_promoting_2006}.
-The results demonstrated in this paper challenge the traditional notion that these goals are in tension with each other by making progress towards achieving each of these sustainable transportation goals simultaneously.
-In particular, our work directly addresses the economic and equity goals through the development of CPRR schemes that both minimize the total system cost and reverse the wealth inequality effects of congestion pricing.
-Furthermore, the schemes we develop achieve another economic goal---all users are left at least as well off under the CPRR schemes as compared to that prior to any implementation of congestion pricing or refunds.
-This property suggests that users would \emph{favor} this pricing and refunding scheme.
-Finally, as the environmental impact of a scheme is often proportional to the total travel time of all users, we note that the total system cost objective, which we seek to minimize within optimal CPRR schemes (Theorem~\ref{thm:opt}), can be treated as an imperfect proxy for the total environmental pollution in the system.
-Environmental goals can be more directly incorporated within a CPRR scheme through appropriate congestion pricing schemes, e.g., aiming to minimize air pollution, while potentially improving total system cost and wealth inequality (Proposition~\ref{prop:rev-refund-decreases-ineq}).
+The results demonstrated in this paper challenge the traditional notion that these goals are in tension with each other by making progress towards achieving each of these goals simultaneously.
+From an economic perspective, we not only show that our CPRR schemes minimize the total system cost, but also that every user is left at least as well off under the CPRR schemes as compared to that prior to any implementation of congestion pricing or refunds.
+As a result, not only do our schemes achieve the desired economic outcomes at a societal scale, but also all users would \emph{favor} our proposed pricing and refunding schemes.
+Next, from the perspective of equity, we show that the gains achieved for each user through these schemes are distributed in such a way that the overall wealth inequality in society is reduced.
+Finally, from an environmental perspective, the total system cost objective, which we seek to minimize within optimal CPRR schemes (Theorem~\ref{thm:opt}), can be treated as an imperfect proxy for the total environmental pollution in the system.
+This is because the environmental impact of a scheme is often proportional to the total travel time of all users.
+Environmental goals can be more directly incorporated into the design of CPRR schemes through further model refinements to explicitly incorporate environmental costs such as those for the air pollution impacts of CPRR schemes, beyond just the total system cost.